prasannasPitch/Semantic_Segmentation_Urban_Driving/README.md

 ### Further Work:

 This is a novel approach to perform segmentation.
-But there is a lot of research going on regarding segmentation and new architectures are providing state of the art benchmarks.
+But there are major research going on regarding segmentation and new architectures are providing state of the art benchmarks.
 Particularly I found interesting papers like [RefineNet](https://arxiv.org/pdf/1611.06612.pdf), [Pyramid Scene Parsing Network](https://arxiv.org/pdf/1612.01105.pdf) and [Full-Resolution Residual Networks](https://arxiv.org/pdf/1611.08323.pdf).

 ### Resources:
 <p align="justify">